Increased risk of adverse pregnancy outcomes in women with rheumatoid arthritis: a nationwide population-based study

 - Published Online First 29 April 2009

-Objective: Using a three-year nationwide population-based database (2001-2003), this study aims to examine the relationship between rheumatoid arthritis (RA) and adverse pregnancy outcomes, after adjusting for characteristics of infant, mother and father.
+Objective Using a 3-year nationwide population-based database (2001–3), this study aims to examine the relationship between rheumatoid arthritis (RA) and adverse pregnancy outcomes, after adjusting for characteristics of infant, mother and father.

-Methods: The study used the Taiwan National Health Insurance Research Dataset and birth certificate registry.
-In total, 1,912 mothers with RA and 9,560 matched comparison mothers were included for analysis.
-Separate conditional logistic regression analyses were carried out to explore the risk of low birthweight (LBW), preterm births, small for gestational age (SGA) infants, preeclampsia, and delivery mode (vaginal vs. cesarean section (CS)) for the study and comparison groups, after adjusting for potential confounders.
+Methods The study used the Taiwan National Health Insurance Research Dataset and birth certificate registry.
+In total, 1912 mothers with RAand 9560 matched comparison mothers were included for analysis.
+Separate conditional logistic regression analyses were carried out to explore the risk of low birthweight (LBW), preterm births, small for gestational age (SGA) infants, preeclampsia and delivery mode (vaginal vs caesarean section (CS)) for the study and comparison groups, after adjusting for potential confounders.

-Conclusion: After adjusting for potential confounding factors, women with RA had increased risk of LBW, SGA babies, preeclampsia, and CS, compared with unaffected women.
-Our findings suggest a need for active monitoring and early intervention to counter the increased risk of adverse obstetric outcomes for pregnant women with RA.
+Conclusion After adjusting for potential confounding factors, women with RA had an increased risk of LBW, SGA babies, preeclampsia and CS compared with unaffected women.
+These findings suggest a need for active monitoring and early intervention to counter the increased risk of adverse obstetric outcomes for pregnant women with RA.